 Note: The T in LDTR stands for translation.
 This is because the first Arm processors to support virtual to physical translation only did so for User mode applications, not for the OS.
 For the OS to access application data it needed a special load, a load with translation.
 Today of course, all software sees virtual addresses, but the name has remained.

 In addition to access permissions, there are also execution permissions.
 These attributes let you specify that instructions cannot be fetched from the address:

 - UXN.
 User (EL0) Execute Never (Not used at EL3, or EL2 when

 - PXN.
 Privileged Execute Never (Called XN at EL3, and EL2 when

-There are separate Privileged and Unprivileged bits, as application code needs to be executable in user space (EL0) but should never be executed with kernel permissions (EL1/EL2), as this diagram shows:
+There are separate Privileged and Unprivileged bits, because application code needs to be executable in user space (EL0) but should never be executed with kernel permissions (EL1/EL2), like this diagram shows:

 The architecture also provides controls bits in the System Control Register (

 A location with EL0 write permissions is never executable at EL1.